 We advise against using Intel CPUs due to concerns of still unresolved security vulnerabilities and Intel's exhibited lack of commitment to design secure and error-free products.
-Intel's CPUs from the past have repeatedly exhibited in their design a reckless lack of concern for security and privacy.
-Intel's CPU designs seem to be motivated only by a goal of making greater profits by selling high performance CPUs to less informed and unsuspecting general public.
+Intel's CPUs from the past have repeatedly exhibited a lack of concern for security and privacy.

 The principal objection to using Intel CPUs, among varous other problems, is about inadequate process isolation mechanisms of their CPUs as a consequence of vulnerability to Spectre.